Eppo-exp/eppo-docs/docs/quickstart.md

 ## 3. Connect your data warehouse

-Eppo currently supports the following data warehouses
+Eppo currently supports the following data warehouses:

+- Snowflake
+- BigQuery
+- RedShift

 ## 4. Create an Assignment SQL

 Now that Eppo is connected to your data warehouse, the first thing we are going to do is create an assignment SQL.
-Assignment SQL's define which experiment subjects will be assigned to which experiment and variation, and at what time.
+Assignment SQLs define which experiment subjects will be assigned to which experiment and variation, and at what time.
 They're basically just pulling data from your assignment table.

 1. Navigate to **Definitions** and click **Create Definition SQL**